bjoern-hempel/keras-machine-learning-framework/README.md

 ## Why is it important to choose a GPU over a CPU?

+If you intend to implement and optimize Deep Neuronal Networks (DNN), the calculations must take place on the GPU.
+It is also possible to run calculations on the CPU.
+Also the installation of Keras for CPU driven computations is much easier, because the installation of the GPU drivers is not necessary.
+The disadvantage of this, however, is that it takes much longer to train larger models.
+Good models for the classification of e.g. pictures are only achieved after several training units.
+Training units require a lot of computing power in the form of many matrix operations.
+A GPU is predestined for matrix operations.

+Translated with www.DeepL.com/Translator

 * [GPU vs CPU](markdown/hardware/gpu-vs-cpu.md)

 ## Python is not really intended for production environments